 It’s also normal for teens to be rather egocentric.
-Telling them all about your own teenage breakups and other similar experiences will not necessarily help them feel better.
+Telling them all about your first breakups and other similar experiences will not necessarily help them feel better.
 “Teenagers have this sort of natural belief that the world revolves around them,” says Dr. Jennifer Powell-Lunder, a New York-based psychologist and adjunct professor at Pace University who works with tweens, teens, and young adults.
 “They think that no one has ever thought or felt the things that they think and feel.
 As a parent, it’s natural to want to tell them, ‘I know just how you feel,’ but a lot of teens will see this as an insult, especially during an emotionally charged moment.”

 With most teenage breakups, what your teenager needs most during this time is your ear and your sympathy.
-“Kids aren’t necessarily looking for advice,” says Glanzer.
+“Kids aren’t necessarily looking for breakup advice,” says Glanzer.
 “Most of the time, they just want to think out loud.”
 For a lot of teenagers, simple words of comfort like, “I’m so sorry you are going through this” and “I’m here for you” are what they most need to hear from Mom or Dad.
 “Those types of sentiments show that you get how much pain they are in,” Glanzer adds.

 At the same time, you don’t want your child to be totally enveloped by sadness.
 “I tell teens they are allowed to have a pity party, but, eventually, they have to move forward,” Powell-Lunder says.
-If their sadness overwhelms them and starts to impact their daily life, a professional might need to step in.
+If their breakup anxiety overwhelms them and starts to impact their daily life, a professional might need to step in.